goodyduru/goodyduru.github.io/_drafts/2023-09-07-ipc-introduction.md

 categories: operating-systems
 ---

 Have you ever thought of how two processes can communicate in one device?
 I guess you thought of **files<sup><a href="#footer-note-1">[1]</a></sup>** using the file I/O APIs, and yeah, that could work, but that would involve some level of complexity in being alerted when writing data into the monitored file.
 You could also have thought of **networks**, and that works too.
 But that will involve selecting ports and setting up all the network shenanigans.
 So We've eliminated file I/O and networks.
 How else can we make two processes communicate?
-Before we talk about the how, let's talk about the 'what'.
+Before we discuss the how, let's talk about the what.
 What does it mean for two processes to communicate?
 What is it called?

 It's called **Inter-Process Communication(IPC)**.
 You've probably come across this term before.
 If you have, maybe you've wondered about it or ignored it (I've been there).
 [Wikipedia](https://en.wikipedia.org/wiki/Inter-process_communication) defines IPC as "*the mechanisms provided by an operating system for processes to manage shared data*."
 That's pretty much it!
 This series of articles will talk about the different mechanisms provided by **Unix-based OSes**.
 Sorry Windows users!